 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-Debt settlement is a service offered by third-party companies that can try to reduce your debt by negotiating settlements with your creditors or debt collectors.
-Some debt settlement companies may be successful at reducing your debt, but their services and programs also come with risks that could leave you deeper in debt.
-Debt settlement could even end up damaging your credit.
+Debt settlement is a service offered by third-party companies that try to reduce your debt by negotiating settlements with your creditors or debt collectors.
+But there are risks involved.

 Here’s some key information you should know about how debt settlement works, its pros and cons, and how it could affect your credit.